 Maybe the couple never used to argue and now disagree on everything.
 Maybe there was some tragedy the couple faced and the two people handled it very differently.
 Maybe there are financial issues.
 Maybe they parent differently.
 Maybe one spouse gave all the attention to the children and the other feels ignored/taken for granted.

-Or maybe the person having the affair has lost interest or respect for the spouse.
+Or, maybe the person having the affair has lost interest or respect for the spouse.
 Maybe one or both feels unappreciated, unloved, no longer cherished.
-For whatever reason, not being happy in a marriage will cause someone to seek love from someone else (or multiple people.)
+For whatever reason, not being happy in a marriage could cause someone to seek love from someone else (or multiple people.)
 Those who are happy and committed in a marriage don’t usually have affairs, in my opinion.

 2. The person having the affair is unhappy in his or her own life.